 Complex relationships are found across all areas of business, study, and effort.
 Understanding these with system dynamics has proven very effective.
 The effect of change can be understood, and possibilities quantitively tested and analyzed.

 In business, there are a lot of dependencies, for instance, employee morale affecting productivity, or the effect of advertising on brand perception.
 There is cause and effect, and often there is a time delay which is only visible after long observation.
-This is where computer models give an advantage.
+This is where system dynamics modeling tools give an advantage.

 Feedback loops — a basic concept of system dynamics